DIY Bags and Accessories with Crystals

 Pass the right string through the next bead that sticks out.

-Continue in the same way to finish sewing the bottom.
+Continue in the same way to finish close bottom.

-Fireline 8lb black is used here.
-The magnetic clasp can be sewn on before the sides are sewn together.
+We used Fireline 8lb black for that.
+The magnetic clasp can be sewn on before the sides are weaved together.

-Now sew on the flap for the bag.
-Thread a string through the 4th bead sticking up.
+Now you sew on the flap for the bag.
+Pass a string through the 4th bead sticking up.
 Thread 3 blue beads on the right string.

 Pass the left cord through the 3rd bead.
 Tighten...

-Pass the left string through the next bead sticking up.
+Pass the left string through the next bead sticking out.

 Thread 2 beads on the right string.